percona/pxc-docs/docs/compile.md

 | socat| `socat` | `socat`|
 | curl | `libcurl-dev` | `libcurl-devel`|

+## Check packages

-You will likely have all or most of the packages already installed.
-If you are not sure, run one of the following commands to install any missing
+You may have already installed most of the packages.
+Run one of the following commands to install any missing
 dependencies:

-* For Debian or Ubuntu:
+=== "on Debian or Ubuntu"

     ```{.bash data-prompt="$"}
     $ sudo apt install -y git scons gcc g++ openssl check cmake bison \